 This model costs a third of what our favorite Le Creuset Dutch oven does and performed almost as well.
 With a very similar design—low, straight sides and a broad, off-white cooking surface—it allowed us to easily move food, sear in fewer batches, and monitor browning.
 The trade-offs: The Cuisinart pot is 3 pounds heavier and has slightly smaller handles than the Le Creuset pot, and its rim chipped during abuse testing.

 There’s a reason that food service professionals use these storage containers.
 They’re sturdy, spacious, and dead simple to use and clean, with no pointless bells or whistles.
 While they come in a range of sizes, the 6-quart size fit our 5-pound bag of flour with room to spare.
 Note that the lid is sold separately.

 This ultraclingy wrap was the thickest in the lineup, making it strong, resilient, and nearly impossible to rip or puncture.
-At an unusual 15 inches wide, it was the only consumer-grade product that could cover our large cutting board with a single sheet, though it was great for smaller jobs as well.
-And we liked its durable dispenser, which came with both a serrated blade and a slide cutter.
+It's perfect for covering your sous vide pot during cooking.
+We liked its durable dispenser, which came with both a serrated blade and a slide cutter.
 While the blade worked just fine, the slide cutter was a revelation: It takes just a second to attach and makes it a breeze to produce smooth, perfectly sized sheets.

 This bag protected food from freezer burn and ice crystals for more than two months, and it stayed intact when filled with tomato sauce and dropped.
 But the band of thicker plastic under the double zipper was on the short side, making the bag a bit difficult to prop open and fill.
 And the side seams on the zipper enclosure itself were less sturdy than those of the product’s older version, tearing more easily and allowing some water to leak into and out of the bag.